Terror-Byte/rustodoro/Notes.md

 TODO: If config not found, create new one?
 TODO: Add in saving how many work stints so we know when do do our short/long breaks!

+How do we want to tell if we're running the timer or configuring, based on the arguments?